Topic: Transportation

 Written on November 26, 2021 at 5:39 am, by

 Marguerite Place and Nash Street will undergo major improvements in the next two years thanks to $1,469,783 in grant funding awarded to the Town by the state’s Transportation Improvement Board (TIB).
 Both projects are expected to be completed by the end of 2023.
-In addition to rebuilding the existing roadway, sidewalks will be added to one Continue Reading
+In addition to rebuilding the existing roadway, sidewalks will be added to Continue Reading

 Quick Update on Point Lawrence Road Repairs